l4b4r4b4b4/AIDocks/README.md

 ##### "hidden"

 Uses the hidden state representations of the positive/negative prompts for MoE gate parameters.
 Best quality and most effective option; the default.
 Requires evaluating each prompt using the base model so you might not be able to use this on constrained hardware (depending on the model).

-You can use `--load-in-8bit` or `--load-in-4bit` to reduce VRAM usage.
+Coming Soon: use `--load-in-8bit` or `--load-in-4bit` to reduce VRAM usage.

 ##### "cheap_embed"